-All drilling activities on the Rovina Valley Project concluded on July 5, 2012 due to the impending expiry of the exploration license (August 28, 2012) and closure of the work program for the submittal of final documentation for the conversion to a mining license.
+All drilling activities on the Rovina Valley Project were terminated on July 5, 2012 due to the impending expiry of the exploration license (August 28, 2012) and closure of the work program for the submittal of final documentation for the conversion to a mining license.
 Romanian mining law states that the holder of an exploration license has the exclusive right to convert to a mining license at any time or within 90 days after the expiration date of the exploration license.
-Also during the fourth quarter work required for the completion of a Pre-Feasibility study continued and is currently on-going.
+Also during the second quarter, work required for the completion of a Pre-Feasibility study continued and is currently on-going.

 A consortium of Romanian certified consultants completed all of the studies and reports required by the National Agency of Mineral Resources ("NAMR") for conversion of the exploration license covering the Rovina Valley Project to a mining license.
 This documentation was submitted to the NAMR on August 14, 2012.
 The studies include resource-reserve estimates, mining and processing evaluations, environmental-social baselines and risk assessments, as well as health & safety evaluations, a waste management plan, various impact studies, a closure plan and the proposed outline of the mining license area.
 The conversion to a mining license will require approval from the NAMR followed by various Ministerial approvals appropriate to the level of mineral rights tenure.
 The Corporation anticipates that this conversion to a mining license will be completed in 2013.
+However, there can be no assurances that this conversion to a mining license will be completed during 2013.

-As a first, and major, step towards obtaining the mining license, the NAMR approved the resources and reserves for RVP on March 14, 2013.
+As a first, and major, step towards obtaining the mining license, the NAMR approved the resources and reserves for the Rovina Valley Project on March 14, 2013.
 This is the first block-model resource-reserve that has been approved in Romania.